makerdao/plunger/README.md

 _plunger_ has been created as part of development of the Maker Keeper Framework.
 It is essential to run each keeper from an individual address, which does not have any pending transactions.
-That's why before starting each keeper, doing a `plunger --wait 0x.....` if recommended.
+That's why before starting each keeper, doing a `plunger --source parity_txpool --wait 0x.....` if recommended.

 If you want to discuss this tool, the best place will be the _#keeper_ channel in Maker RocketChat, linked above.